-Timbrell’s Yard (to be confirmed) with its outside seating overlooking the river.
+Timbrell’s Yard with its outside seating overlooking the river.
 This is likley to be a covered venue with a wooden floor for Appalachian and all forms of clog/tap dancing.
 They are a proper pub with the heart of a ‘local’, stocking regional craft beers, West Country ciders and carefully chosen wines.
 Dog friendly.
 They serve snacks straight from the kitchen, or you can tuck into the full restaurant menu.
 Menu here.

 The Bull Pit: Below the iconic Town Bridge, any closer to the river and you’d be in it.
 Food and drink in the adjacent Swan Hotel.